Mass rock: Use and records

-For example, the Mass rock near Kinvara, County Galway, is known in Connaught Irish as Poll na gCeann ("chasm of the heads") and is said to have been the location of a massacre by the soldiers of Oliver Cromwell's New Model Army.
+For example, the Mass rock near Kinvara, County Galway, is known in Connaught Irish as Poll na gCeann ("chasm of the heads") and is said to have been the location of a massacre by the New Model Army during the Cromwellian conquest of Ireland.
 Historian Tony Nugent states that, "According to local tradition, there was a college nearby and some of the student monks were killed there by Cromwellian soldiers while attending Mass and their heads were thrown into a nearby chasm".

 During the Stuart Restoration, Catholic worship generally moved to thatched "Mass houses" (Cábán an Aifrinn, lit.
 ‘Mass Cabin’).
 Writing in 1668, Janvin de Rochefort commented, "Even in Dublin more than twenty houses where Mass is secretly said, and in about a thousand places, subterranean vaults and retired spots in the woods".
 Catholic worship, however, was soon to return to the Mass rocks due to the Exclusion Crisis and the anti-Catholic show trials masterminded by Lord Shaftesbury and Titus Oates.

 According to a book on the history and folklore of Mass rocks by Tony Nugent, a Catholic priest named Fr.
 Mac Aidghalle was murdered c.
 1681 while saying Mass at a mass rock still known in Ulster Irish as Cloch na hAltorach that stands atop Slieve Gullion, County Armagh.
-The perpetrators were a company of redcoats under the command of a priest hunter named Turner.
+The perpetrators were a company of soldiers under the command of a priest hunter named Turner.
 Redmond O'Hanlon, the outlawed but de facto Chief of the Name of Clan O'Hanlon and leading local rapparee, is said in local oral tradition to have avenged the murdered priest and in so doing to have "sealed his own fate".
 The persecution and use of the Mass rocks escalated further following the 1688 overthrow of the House of Stuart, and the passing of the Penal Laws.

+Priest hunters were used to track down Catholic priests, including those who held services on mass rocks.
+Thomas Burgos wrote in the Hibernia Dominica (1762): "Eager for blood money, with some Orange magistrate or landlord whose creed was hatred of papists as their master, accompanied by bands of soldiers, the priest-hounds hunted God's ministers night and day.
+A race of men whose love of money and hatred of Christianity peculiarly fitted them for the work, were employed to chase priests out of their hiding places, and drag them from their lurking holes.
+These agents of persecution assumed the garb of priests and went through the ceremonies of the Catholic religion.
+They thus wormed themselves into the confidence of the unwary, from whom they learned the names and haunts of concealed priests.
+Thus the clergy were tracked to their most secret retreats, and dragged sometimes from the very altar, robed in their sacred vestments, before tribunals, which sentenced them to perpetual banishment."